 The Interagency Agreements category covers fund agreements between TAM and its transportation partners for the implementation of various transportation projects/programs.
-It includes a total of \$10.62 million for
+It includes a total of \$10.62 million for FY2018-19, of which, the majority is contraction and construction management related fund agreements with various agencies that will help TAM delivery the North-South Greenway and the San Rafael Multi-pathway project.

-TAM Board, Item 8 of 8 May 14, 2018
+TAM Board, Item 8 May 14, 2018